Prompt photon production in proton collisions as a probe of parton scattering in high energy limit: Transverse momentum dependent gluon distributions

 \subsection{Gluon distribution comparison}

-In Fig.~\ref{updf_comparison}, we illustrate the properties of the three considered unintegrated gluon distributions, which are shown as a function of gluon transverse momentum~$k_T$ for two values of gluon $x$ and factorization scale $\mu_F$.
-Their values were motivated by their typical values in the prompt photon production at the LHC in the central region when $\mu_F=q_T$.
-Clearly, while the parameterizations KMR-AO and JH-2003 are rather similar for $k_T < \mu_F$, GBW gluon is much narrower and strongly peaked at small~$k_T$.
-The tails of KMR-AO and JH-2003 distributions, however, are quite different.
-For $k_T>\mu_F$, KMR-AO gluon decreases approximately as a power of $k_T$ while and JH-2003 gluon is cut off much more rapidly.
-These distinct $k_T$-shapes should have an important impact on the predictions of the measured photon $q_T$~distribution,
+In Fig.~\ref{updf_comparison}, we illustrate the properties of the considered unintegrated gluon distributions, which are shown as a function of gluon transverse momentum~$k_T$ for two values of the longitudinal momentum fraction, $x=0.002$ and $0.04$, and two values of the factorization scale, $\mu_F=15$ and 90~GeV, correspondingly.
+They are motivated by typical values in the prompt photon production at the LHC in the central region when $\mu_F=q_T$.
+Clearly, the GBW distribution is much narrower and strongly peaked at small~$k_T$ than other distributions, which are similar in the region $Q_0=1~{\rm GeV}<k_T < \mu_F$ but differ at the ends of the $k_T$ spectrum.
+In particular, while the KMR and JH distributions are almost the same for $k<Q_0$, the new distribution JH-2013 is significantly higher.
+On the other hand, while the JH and JH-2013 distributions are practically the same for $k_T\gg \mu_F$, they are much more strongly suppressed than the KMR distribution which decreases much slower, approximately as a moderate negative power of $k_T$.
+These distinct $k_T$-shapes should have an important impact on the predictions of the measured photon distribution in transverse momentum $q_T$.

 We also compare the $x$-dependence of the gluon distributions.
 We choose to illustrate this dependence by evaluating the `collinear integral' of the unintegrated gluon distributions \be \widetilde{xg}(x,\mu_F^2) = \int_{0} ^{\mu_F^2} dk_T^2 \,F_g(x,k_T,\mu_F). \ee This integral should reproduce the true collinear gluon distribution $xg(x,\mu_F^2)$ in the leading logarithmic approximation.
 In our approach, however, the effects beyond the leading logarithmic approximation are also present, so differences between $xg(x,\mu_F^2)$ and $\widetilde{xg}(x,\mu_F^2)$ should appear.